KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

-NOTE: This algorithm has been depreciated in favor of using the Modulus11Decimal algorithm.
+NOTE: This algorithm has been deprecated in favor of using the Modulus11Decimal algorithm.

 UK National Health Service (NHS) identifiers use a variation of the Modulus 11